CoralRocker/cbacklight/README.md

 # Options

--q: Shows the current brightness
+-q: Shows the current brightness\n
 -s [float between 0-100]: sets the brightness
 # Installation
 use clang or g++ to compile main.cpp